factubsio/LevelUpPlanCustomizer/README.md

 ## IMPORTANT: By itself this mod does NOT change any in game builds.
 Until you add them yourself, the only effect will be avilability of automatic level up regardless on setting.

-Clarfification on last point: this is done by bypassing the check of game setting entirely.
-So even if 'Off' is selected, auto level can happen until you take control of leveling process.
+Clarification on last point: this is done by bypassing the check of game setting entirely.
+So even if 'Off' is selected, auto level can happen until you take control of levelling process.

 ## How it works